Holic75/Baldurs-gate-dnd-3.5/README.md

 – Bonus Feats: Ranger gets Style Focus in Two Weapon Fighting for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialization at level 12, Style Mastery at level 16, Improved Style Mastery at level 21 and Epic Style Mastery at level 24.
 – May select one racial enemy at levels 1, 5 and every 5 levels thereafter which grants a +2 bonus on to hit and damage rolls against the selected enemy race.
 These bonuses increase by 1 at every 5th level.
 – May use the Charm Animal ability once per day.
 Gains one use at level 1 and an additional use every 2 levels thereafter.
-– May use the Hide In Shadows ability.
+– May use the Hide In Shadows and Move Silently skills (15% at level 1, +5% at every next level).
 – May call for an animal companion who fights for her side.
 – Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage resistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – May cast druidic spells starting at level 4.